copsTvFan/cops-episode-guide/guide.md

 "On the Fence"

-- A precarious foot pursuit ends with the suspect in an embarrassing position.
+- (Glendale, AZ -- 2:48 PM Suspicious Person Call) Foothills Station.
+Officer Kevin McCort.
+A precarious foot pursuit ends with the suspect in an embarrassing position.
+TODO: Add other officers.
-- A motorist calls the cops when a pedestrian loses his cool.
+- TODO.
+A motorist calls the cops when a pedestrian loses his cool.
-- A relationship is jeopardized when a man resorts to old habits.
+- TODO.
+A relationship is jeopardized when a man resorts to old habits.

 ### S30E05